Aryan-doms/billwise/README.md

 2. **Access the Web App:**
    Open `http://127.0.0.1:5000` in your browser.

-3. Follow the setup prompts and deploy the project.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.